taminomara/sphinx-a4doc/docs/source/index.rst

      //@ doc:importance 1
      R1 : EOF

-  In alternative groups, rule with the highest priority will be centered:
+  In alternative groups, rule with the highest importance will be centered:

   .. parser-rule-diagram:: (R0 | R1) (R2 | R1);